DGIProject/MegaDL/README.md

 =================

 1. Build it from sources available at http://megatools.megous.com/
-2. On Debian : use the unstable repo to install megatools
+2. OR : On Debian : use the unstable repo to install megatools
    * Add ```deb http://ftp.fr.debian.org/debian/ unstable non-free contrib main```` to /etc/apt/sources.list
    * Then ``` apt-get update```
    * Then ``` apt-get install megatools```